-Cypress is an e2e test runner built for modern web.
+Cypress is a test runner built for the modern web.
 It has a lot of great features:

 - Time travel